github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/about-your-personal-dashboard.md

 You can use the {% octicon "filter" aria-hidden="true" %} **Filter** dropdown in the upper right corner to filter the feed to show only the exact event types you'd like to see.
 For example, you'll see updates when someone you follow:

-- Stars a repository.
+- Stars a repository
-- Follows another user.
+- Follows another user
-- Creates a public repository.
+- Creates a public repository
-- Opens an issue or pull request with `help wanted` or `good first issue` label on a repository you're watching.
+- Opens an issue or pull request with `help wanted` or `good first issue` label on a repository you're watching
-- Pushes commits to a repository you watch.
+- Pushes commits to a repository you watch
-- Forks a public repository.
+- Forks a public repository
-- Publishes a new release.
+- Publishes a new release

 {% else %}
 The main section of your dashboard has two activity feeds: